 - ESRI's very own support for all the problems you can encounter with ArcGIS 10.1.
 Answers are (most of the time) very useful and adequate.

 - GISuser.com editorial and management is in the capable hands of veteran geospatiale industry analyst and editor, Glenn Letham.
 Glenn brings to GISuser more than 10 years experience as a respected online editor and writer having founded the first popular GIS/Geo daily electronic newsletter. --Author description.

 - Geared toward introduction material and beginner help.
 Provides insight on data, cartography and feature some tutorials.

-If you are new to GIS software, one way to go get a head start is to follow tutorials available online.
+There are a few online tutorials to learn GIS for free.
 The GIC also periodically offers some short courses.
 Visit our upcoming events section for more information.

 - Quantum GIS (QGIS) Tutorials.